NicholasARossi/NicholasARossi.github.io/_posts/2020-11-13-TrainingRegressionUncertainty.md

 We see once more that there isn't a perfect relationship between **error** and **uncertainty** but we shouldn't expect it -- uncertainty terms are meant as upper limits to your models fidelity and are meant as safe guards for operational decisions made by a model.

-### Uncertainty regression on categorical features
+### Uncertainty Regression on Categorical Features

 The good news is that if you have categorical values instead of continuous, these methods are much easier to apply.
 Simply grouping by your features and calculating summary statisitcs will allow you to map the data into something usable but an uncertainty regression model.
 ![../res/blog_19/feature_groups.png](../res/blog_19/feature_groups.png)